-Please join us on Friday, March 20, 2020, 9 am ET, when Tiheba Bain will be our guest on the Criminal Justice Insider Podcast with Babz Rawls Ivy & Jeff Grant – The Voice of CT Criminal Justice.
+On Friday, March 20, 2020, 9 am ET, Tiheba Bain was our guest on the Criminal Justice Insider Podcast with Babz Rawls Ivy & Jeff Grant – The Voice of Criminal Justice.
 Live on WNHH 103.5 FM New Haven, rebroadcast at 5 pm.
 Live-streamed and podcast 24/7 everywhere, see below.
-Sponsored by the Community Foundation for Greater New Haven – Now More Than Ever.
+Sponsored by the Community Foundation for Greater New Haven.

 Tiheba Bain is the Director of Coalitions for The National Council for Incarcerated and Formerly Incarcerated Women and Girls.
 She works with various organizations around the country building out coalitions surrounding criminal justice reform.
 She also founded Women Against Mass Incarceration, a grassroots nonprofit organization, empowering the justice activism of women and girls.

 Originally from Brooklyn, Tiheba became a Justice-in-Education Scholar in the summer of 2016.
 She describes her time in the Justice-in-Education program as challenging, as she was just beginning to work full time and was concurrently taking other classes, but she remains grateful for the support of her classmates and teachers.

 She recently graduated with a dual Bachelor’s degree in Psychology and Women and Criminal Justice from CUNY Baccalaureate Interdisciplinary and Unique Studies Program.
 She is a contributing published author to Race Education and Reintegration and she assisted with the legislation of Senate Bill 13 in Connecticut, which concerned the fair treatment of incarcerated persons.

 Whether she’s advocating for policy changes or providing direct services to women and girls, Tiheba has dedicated her life to making change within the criminal injustice system.